webwags/rest-api-app/README.md

 * Make sure README includes all required steps to run your app on a Unix-like environment.
 We'll do our best to run your app on our computers, but if you use something non-standard you should let us know about it.

+---
-> Once you're done please upload your finished work to GitHub or bitbucket so we can easily download and review it.
+*Once you're done please upload your finished work to GitHub or bitbucket so we can easily download and review it.*